Mirzipan/Homm3_BG_Database/docs/heroes/gelu.md

 | Ⅵ | :ongoing: For this Combat, your selected [unit's](../units/index.md) :initiative: is increased by 2.<br><br>This effect doubles for the [Elves](../units/elves.md) and [Sharpshooters units](../units/sharpshooters.md). |

+## Appearances As Player Hero

+- Dead-cold Revenge - 1.
+Search For A Killer
+- Dead-cold Revenge - 3.
+Agents Of Vengeance

 ## Comes With

 - [Rampart Expansion](../content.md)